input-output-hk/adrestia/user-guide/content/_index.md

 - [cardano-submit-api][cardano-rest]: HTTP API for submitting signed transactions.
 - [cardano-graphql][cardano-graphql]: HTTP GraphQL API for exploring the blockchain.

-As well as an SDK split into several low-level libraries on various topics:
+It also provides an SDK, split into several low-level libraries on various topics:

 - [cardano-addresses][cardano-addresses]: Address generation, derivation &  mnemonic manipulation.
 - [cardano-coin-selection][cardano-coin-selection]: Algorithms for coin selection and fee balancing.